osrf/rmf_demos/README.md

 echo 'export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp' >> sros2_environment.sh
 ```

 Because SROS2 does not support `ros2 launch` yet all the different nodes will have to be launched individually.
 A `yaml` file with the parameters of all the nodes is provided.
 One terminal per execution is recommended for an easier debug of the system.
-Make sure you `source /opt/ros/foxy/setup.bash` and `source ~/rmf_demos_ws/install/setup.bash` in each of them before executing the different commands.
+Make sure you `source ~/rmf_demos_ws/install/setup.bash` in each of them before executing the different commands.

 ```bash
 source sros2_environment.sh